Skip to main content

 Prepare the crab

-In a pressure cooker add salt, a few drops of butter, ghee, or olive oil, and add the cleaned crabs.
+In a pressure cooker add water salt, a few drops of butter, ghee, or olive oil, and add the cleaned crabs.
+Add 1 cup of water.
 Let this boil while you prepare the gravy.

 Prepare the gravy

-In a shallow flat-bottomed pan heat the butter, add the chopped garlic and fry till it turns brown.
-Add the green chilli, ginger-garlic paste, peppercorns, the onion and tomatoes, and fry for some time.
+In a shallow flat-bottomed pan heat the butter, add the chopped garlic and fry till it turns light brown.
+Add the green chilli, ginger-garlic paste, peppercorns, the onion and tomatoes, and fry till they sizzle.
 Then, add the turmeric, and salt, 1 cup of water and let it simmer.

-Take off the stove, and serve with rice.
+Take off the stove, and serve hot with rice.

 Comments